 There are many, many kinds of lettuce to choose from.
 Iceberg lettuce has a cool, crisp taste.
 It adds lots of crunch to a sandwich!
 Iceberg lettuce leaves can make a good wrapper for other foods – try wrapping one around a piece of cheese or a boiled egg.
 Other types of lettuce can be curly, dark green or even red!

 Hairy on the outside and soft in the middle, the kiwi is one of the few fruits that are green when ripe.
 One kiwi fruit contains all the vitamin C you need for the whole day.
 Vitamin C helps your body to heal cuts and bruises, and to fight colds.
-Check out what else your body needs to be healthy.

 These are in the same family as onion and garlic – they are allium vegetables.
 Leeks need to be washed well to remove any dirt and grit between the white sections.
 You can boil or steam leeks to add to a recipe or stir fry them with other vegetables.
 They are in season in the UK during the winter months and are a good source of fibre.
-Our leek and sweet potato soup recipe is easy for you to cook.

 Your brain looks like a giant walnut.
 To make it grow it needs protein, which is found in nuts!
 A nut is actually a fruit, or the seed of a fruit.
 There are lots of different kinds but they all have a hard, dry shell around a kernel (the part of the nut you eat).
 A Brazil nut tree can live for 500 years!